 Consider a stable northern L_2 halo orbit with an orbit period of T = 9.504 days.
-This orbit is given in Figure 14.
-For this orbit, there are 4 center modes and two trivial modes (ψ_1 and ψ_2) in its vicinity.
-The center modes are composed of incommensurate frequencies, so they trace out complex shapes over long timespans.
-This is demonstrated with plots of ψ_3 and ψ_5 propagated with the linearized dynamics for 240 chief orbits, given by Figure 15.
-The scale shown corresponds to relative motion on the km scale, but is plotted in the dimensionless CR3BP length scale.
+This orbit is given in Fig. 14.
+For this orbit, there are four center modes and two trivial modes (ψ_1 and ψ_2) in its vicinity.
+The center modes are composed of incommensurate frequencies, and so they trace out complex shapes over long time spans.
+This is demonstrated with plots of ψ_3 and ψ_5 propagated with the linearized dynamics for 240 chief orbits, given by Fig. 15.
+The scale shown corresponds to relative motion on the kilometer scale, but it is plotted in the dimensionless CR3BP length scale.
 The dimensionless frequencies are $\omega_1 = 1.2511$ and $\omega_2 = 0.7604$.
 Not shown is the trivial mode, which traces a closed curve with each chief orbit.
 Note that the chief location is plotted with a star.